upvalue/love-repl/README.md

 Returns true if the REPL has been toggled.

-##### repl.eval(text : string)
+##### repl.eval(text : string, add_to_history : boolean) : boolean

-Enter and evaluate the text at the REPL.
+Enter and evaluate TEXT at the REPL.
 Normally triggered by a user entering text, but can be called directly from code if desired.
+If ADD_TO_HISTORY is true, the line will be added to the user-navigable history if it is successfully evaluated.
 Returns true if evaluation was successful, false if not.

 ##### repl.print(value)